rmitchellscott/trmnl-2bit-demo/README.md

 Pull requests with new images are welcome!
 Add PNG files to the `images/` directory.

+To generate images in the correct format, follow [TRMNL's docs](https://github.com/usetrmnl/api-docs/blob/master/imagemagick-guide.md).
+Please note as of firmware 1.6.2, there is a 48 KB image size limit.

 ## Image Attribution

 - `images/legendary-palm-tree/` - From https://github.com/GLdashboard